Employees at 2 St. Helena businesses cited for selling alcohol/tobacco to minors

 A clerk at the Speedway convenience store near Inglewood Avenue was cited for selling tobacco to a minor.
 An employee at Caffe Della Valle was cited for selling alcohol to a minor.

-Based on violations of other laws during the purchase, the ABC will take administrative action against Caffe Della Valle’s alcoholic beverage license, which could result in a fine or a suspension or revocation of the license, according to Police Chief Chris Hartley.
+Based on violations of other laws during the purchase, the ABC will take administrative action against Caffe Della Valle’s alcoholic beverage license, according to Police Chief Chris Hartley.

+However, Tim Terrell, owner of Caffe Della Valle, said he was assured by an ABC official that the restaurant will receive only a warning because the decoy lied about her age, which is not allowed during underage alcohol stings.
+He provided a copy of a state regulation stating that decoys "shall answer truthfully any questions about his or her age."

+Terrell said the decoy was asked for identification and made four or five attempts to try to buy alcohol after first being turned down because she didn't have ID.
+He said the decoy falsely told the employee she'd been served alcohol before by another employee.

 Employees at the other five businesses asked for the decoys’ age and/or identification and refused to sell them alcohol or tobacco.